By Dave Landry

 Through my world travels, I’ve learned that everyone wants to know the same thing: the secret to trading.
 Everyone wants to make as much money as fast as possible.
 What you want to hear and what you need to hear are oceans apart.
-While getting ready for my next trip across the pond, I’m thinking, how do I break the news to these people gently and then give them something they can actually use?
+While getting ready for my next trip across the pond, I’m thinking, how do I break the news to these people gently and then give them something that they can actually use?
 Well, maybe there are some secrets to trading:

 Well, Dave hasn’t left the building.
 My work isn’t done.
 Most are off to chase rainbows at the first signs of adversity.
 The flip side happens too.
-When things are good people begin to enter early, over leverage, and host of other bad behavior that comes with a God-like complex.
+When things are good people begin to enter early, over leverage, and a host of other bad behaviors that comes with a God-like complex.
 Yeah, I have that T-shirt too.

-In spite of all my teaching and preaching, any time I suggest that we mostly sit on our hands my inbox begins filling with emails: “There has to be something we can do!??…What if we…..”
+In spite of all my teaching and preaching, whenever I suggest that we mostly sit on our hands my inbox begins filling with emails: “There has to be something we can do!??…What if we…..?”

 You come across a beautiful setup.
 The stock is not only trending but it is accelerating and persistent in its trend.
 There’s no overhead supply to muck things up.
 The overall market, and sector/most stocks within the sector confirm your analysis.
 You plan your entry, your protective stop if triggered, and where you will take partial profits.
 You also know how you’re going to trail your stop to hopefully be in the trade for a long long time.
 You’ve left nothing to chance.
 Big Dave would be so proud of you!
 The stock triggers and you’re in.
 However, 10 minutes later the trade goes slightly negative and you bail.
 You then watch in anguish as the stock promptly reverses and then takes off without you.
 Micromanagement is probably the biggest sin that I see.
 You must “obsess before you get into a trade, not afterwards.”

 Marketers love to prey on you because they know you’re searching for the secret.
 And, I quote: “Make 10 million in just 10 minutes a day.”
 You can’t make this stuff up.
 Shoot, if I could do this, 11 minutes from now you’d never see my fat ass again.
 On a serious note, joining the American Association of Professional Technical Analysts (AAPTA) has reaffirmed that there is no Holy Grail—other than hard work and all the things I preach like being consistent and keeping it simple.
 Some of my AAPTA brethren run millions and even billions of dollars.
-These of some of the brightest minds in the industry.
-I think if there was a grail, one of these guys/gals would have found it.
+These are some of the brightest minds in the industry.
+I think if there were a grail, one of these guys/gals would have found it.

-Through illness or injury, the unfortunate who have had their emotional part of their brain damaged can no longer make decisions-ANY decision.
+Through illness or injury, the unfortunate who have had their emotional part of their brain damaged can no longer make decisions-ANY decision (Shull, Damasio).
 One decision has no emotional consequence over the other so they arrive at a stalemate.
 Therefore, you must embrace and not try to eliminate your emotions.
 At some point, ALL trades will go against you.
 You’ll either get stopped out or give up some open profits in the end or somewhere in between.
-On the unavoidable adverse moves, acknowledge, accept, and like Martina Mcbride “just breathe.”
+On the unavoidable adverse moves, acknowledge, accept, and like Martina once said “just breathe.”
 Refer back to the plan (you do have a plan, right?).
 Provided that you have obsessed before by picking the best going to the trade AND conditions are conducive to your methodology then cussing and fussing is a total waste of mental energy.
 AND BTW, it won’t do a damn thing to help your position.

 And, if stopped out, realize that shit happens.
 Drop an F-bomb and move on by shouting NEXT!